 Let your creditors know if you’re working with a credit counselor or debt consolidation agency.
 They may make you an offer so you don’t have to go this route.
 This is important, because they may not realize that you are talking with anyone else.
 Knowing you are attempting to make things better might help your case.

 Ask about your debt consolidation company’s interest rate.
 An interest rate that is fixed will help you budget your money and make your payments on time.
 The payments will remain the same throughout the loan.
 Watch out for variable interest rate plans.
-They end up getting higher and higher, leaving you unable to pay.

 It is absolutely mandatory to do your research before choosing a firm to handle your debt consolidation.
 Find consumer reviews and research potential companies through the Better Business Bureau before you make your final choice.
 Use reviews written by clients to find a professional who is reliable enough to help you manage your finances.